Robert K. Olson, age 93, of Seeley, WI, died on June 22, 2019 at Aspen Acres Care Center in Hayward.

 Bob will be cremated and his ashes interred next to his wife in Seeley Riverside Cemetery.

-To plant a tree in memory of Robert K. Olson, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert K. Olson, please visit our floral store.